calvinqc/trivin/README.md

   </a>
 </p>

-Trivin is a free and open source that boostrap everything you need to deploy your full-stack application.
-It consists of clean and quality code, and suggested by industry engineers.
+**[Trivin](https://calvinqc.github.io/MERN-template/)** is a free and open-source project that bootstrap everything you need to deploy your full-stack application.
+It consists of clean and quality code, which is suggested by industry engineers.

 - ESLint Airbnb Config + Prettier
 - Securely Authenticate/Authorize APIs with Passport-JWT